 - Add the stock.
 Put the top on the pressure cooker and seal the lid.

-- Set the pressure cooker for high pressure and 5 minutes time.
+- Set the cooker for high pressure and 5 minutes time.
 Press start.

-- As soon as the pressure cooker is done, press the quick release button.
+- As soon as the time is up, press the quick release button.
 Put a kitchen towel over the vent to keep the steam from making a mess.

-- Remove the lid and then take the inner pot out of the pressure cooker.
+- Remove the lid and then take the inner pot out.
 Add the butter and parmesan cheese and stir vigorously to create creamy risotto.
 Taste to adjust the salt and add black pepper.

 - Then stir in the lemon juice, lemon zest, basil and cooked shrimp.
 Serve immediately with lemon wedges and more fresh parmesan at the table.